 Now the boring stuff :)

-I tailored a double degree in biology and computer science here to quench my curiosities, worked on some bleeding edge computational biology here in Toronto for 15 months as part of the Human Genome Project, and then moved to NYC for more computer science here.
+I tailored a double degree in molecular biology and computer science here to quench my curiosities, worked on some bleeding edge computational biology here in Toronto for 15 months as part of the Human Genome Project, and then moved to NYC for more computer science here.

 After watching my friends decide to pursue more education or join banks I decided to hold out.
 After the tireless hours and sleepless nights in the CS labs there had to be a future better than W*ll St. I couldn’t envision myself wearing a tie everyday while some prick yelled over my shoulder.